nicollette/TicTacToe/README.md

-Tic-tac-toe: Cupcake Wars
+Tic-tac-toe: you vs. the AI
 =========================

-Classic tic-tac-toe game remixed with cute cupcake photos written in JavaScript.
-Can be played in the browser, click tiles to place cupcake mark.
+Play against the our AI Hal in this classic tic-tac-toe game written in JavaScript.
+Can be played in the browser, click tiles to place mark.

 Highlights
 ==========